 For thousands of people over the years, it has been one of the highlights of the local year – a weekend when people of all ages, from 9 months to 90, have gathered to enjoy music, food and drink and meet friends and family in the open air; and for children to dress up for the fancy dress parade and enjoy games, competitions and the funfair.

 In 2016, at the 50th Bedford Park Festival, we celebrated 50 years of Green Days by inviting old and young to share photographs and memories online and on social media.
-You can see the photos here (click on 'Back to albums list' to see earlier decades).
-We also invited celebrities who have opened the Festival over the years to come back for the opening.
+You can see the photos here, decade by decade.
+We also invited celebrities who have opened the Festival to come back for the opening.

 Over the years, the Festival has raised hundreds of thousands of pounds for charities and the church.

 Artists, musicians, actors and directors

 The Festival involves professional artists, musicians, actors and directors, as well as highly accomplished amateurs.
 The venues are the Church, its Parish Hall, the Tabard Theatre and Arts Educational Schools, and private homes and gardens in Bedford Park.
 And over the years it's been opened by many local celebrities.

 Inevitably, there have been casualties over the years.
 The first Festival featured a Grand Fashion Contest, judged by Cynthia Figg, the fashion editor of Woman magazine.
 There were two categories - 'The best dressed lady (under 25)' and 'The best dressed lady (over 25)'.
 Even in those days, this was asking for trouble and according to one of the organisers of the first Festival - now a sprightly 80-year-old - “it led to a good deal of unpleasantness!”
 The Brentford & Chiswick Times reported that three of the winners were connected with newly-opened Chiswick boutiques, called 'Way In' and 'Nina'.